bscotch/igor-build/README.md

     # Optional.
 Defaults to project's name and an inferred extension.
     name:

     # Whether to save the compiler output to a log file.
+Set to 'true' to enable.
     # Optional.
-Default is false.
+Default is 'false'.
     save-logs:
 ```